Katie-Frank/combinedevents/cran-comments.md

   unable to verify current time
   * For this note, the external clock used for this check appears to be down (https://stackoverflow.com/questions/63613301/r-cmd-check-note-unable-to-verify-current-time).

-In addition to the new release note, **R-devel on Windows Server** and **R-release on Ubuntu Linux** generated two notes:

-* "Possibly mis-spelled words in DESCRIPTION: IAAF (11:72)", but the spelling is okay as IAAF is an initialism for International Association of Athletics Federation.
-* "checking for future file timestamps ...
-NOTE unable to verify current time"

-Other than the new release note, **R-devel on Fedora Linux** generated the same note on the spelling of IAAF.

 ## Downstream dependencies

-There are currently no downstream dependencies for this package
+There are currently no downstream dependencies for this package.